SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 ## Extensions

-Extensions provide a possibility for providers that offer a very differentiated set of flavors to indicate hypervisors, support for hardware/nested virtuatlization, CPU types and generations, high-frequency models, GPU support and GPU types as well as Inifiniband support.
+Extensions provide a possibility for providers that offer a very differentiated set of flavors to indicate hypervisors, support for hardware/nested virtualization, CPU types and generations, high-frequency models, GPU support and GPU types as well as Infiniband support.
 (More extensions may be appended in the future.)

 Using the systematic naming approach ensures that two providers that offer flavors with the same specific features will use the same name for them, thus simplifying